Environmental Design Lab

-UTK’s Environmental Design Lab (EDL) builds on the interdisciplinary partnership at the heart of the School of Landscape Architecture in order to extend the reach of the program beyond the classroom into the community and region.
+UT’s Environmental Design Lab builds on the interdisciplinary partnership at the heart of the School of Landscape Architecture to extend our reach beyond the classroom into the community and region.

 The Great Schools Partnership

-In collaboration with the Great Schools Partnership, we are currently working with 7 Knox County Community Schools including Green Magnet, Lonsdale, Norwood, Pond Gap, Sarah Moore Greene, and South Knoxville Elementary, and Vine Middle.
-While these Community Schools will serve as the primary focus of our research in the near term, we are also engaged in a larger scale research project that is analyzing additional school landscapes in order to better understand the educational, economical, and ecological potentials of this decentralized landscape resource.
+In collaboration with the Great Schools Partnership, we work with several Knox County Schools Community Schools, including Green Magnet, Lonsdale, Norwood, Pond Gap, Sarah Moore Greene, South Knoxville Elementary and Vine Middle.
+Long term, our research is analyzing school landscapes to better understand the educational, economical and ecological potentials of this decentralized landscape resource.

 Legacy Parks Foundation

-The EDL is constantly looking for new partners to work with faculty and students on creative landscape strategies.
-Please contact Gale Fulton (firstname.lastname@example.org) for more information about collaborating with the EDL.
+The Environmental Design Lab is looking for more partners to work with faculty and students on creative landscape strategies.
+Please contact Gale Fulton for more information.